 - 4 cups cooked white long grain rice cooled

-- 1 tablespoon hoison sauce OR oyster sauce optional
+- 1 Tbsp hoison sauce OR oyster sauce optional

 - 4 medium green onions thinly sliced

-- In a large 12 inch skillet or wok, heat 2 tablespoon vegetable oil and 1 tablespoon sesame oil over medium high heat.
+- In a large 12 inch skillet or wok, heat 2 Tbsp vegetable oil and 1 Tbsp sesame oil over medium high heat.
 Add shrimp to pan, season with salt and pepper.
 Cook for 2-3 minutes just until lightly pink.
 Remove to a platter.

 - To the skillet, add remaining vegetable oil and sesame oil.
 Add onion, garlic, ginger, and red pepper flakes to pan.
 Cook for 2 minutes until beginning to soften and brown, then add peas and carrots and corn.
 Cook over medium-high heat for 2-3 minutes.